codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"To achieve, you need thought.
-You have to know what you are doing and that's real power." - Ayn Rand
+"To live fully is to be always in no-man's-land, to experience each moment as completely new and fresh." - Pema Chodron

 <!-- Powered By zenquotes.io -->
 ```